 Click the green button to start and enter the correct answers below

-THE PREMISE: The writers of a shoddily-edited encyclopedia are unable to distinguish between any historical figures who share the same first AND last names, so they assume that they are all the same person and ascribe their actions to a single figure (I know, they're terrible).
+The writers of a shoddily-edited encyclopedia are unable to distinguish between any historical figures who share the same first AND last names, so they assume that they are all the same person and ascribe their actions to a single figure.

 In his early years, he was a noted English philosopher, essayist, and practitioner of the scientific method, but he later shifted his focus to art, producing dark, tortured imagery that led Margaret Thatcher to refer to him as 'that man who paints those dreadful pictures.'